Credit Reports and Creditworthiness

 -

-If any amendment is made to your credit report, send the revised report to all banks who have made enquiries on you in the past three months
+Send the revised report to all its members who made enquiries on you in the past 12 months